Free Cass County Public Records (Search for Anyone)

 Fargo, North Dakota 58108-2806

-How To Determine if Someone Has an Arrest Warrant in Cass County North Dakota
+How To Find Out if Someone Has an Arrest Warrant in Cass County ND

 Looking into whether someone has a warrant for their arrest in Cass County is a necessary part of reviewing criminal records.

-You can access Cass County warrants in several ways.
+You can access Cass County warrant information for free in several ways.
 One of the best ways to look for active arrest warrants is through the Cass County Sheriff’s Department.
 They have an arrest warrant lookup where you can verify if there are any active warrants in the county for themself or other individuals.

 You can also email the office with questions or tips on any active warrants at [email protected].
 They also have a direct phone number for you to call with questions or information.
 The number is (701)-241-1283.